 Lessen Impact

 This one is especially relevant for older and heavier hikers- one of the biggest benefits is that you can use your arms to lessen the impact of each step on your legs and especially your knees.
-The impact is certainly less pronounced on a relatively flat hike (sourceOpens in a new tab.) or a hike upwards, but for a hike downhill this can make a big difference.
+The impact is certainly less pronounced on a relatively flat hike (source) or a hike upwards, but for a hike downhill this can make a big difference.

-This benefit is especially pronounced when hiking with a heavy pack or with increased body weight downhill, as the poles do more of the work (sourceOpens in a new tab.).
-It should be noted however, that although hiking poles lessen forces on your lower body, they have been found to increase forces on your upper body and cardiovascular system (sourceOpens in a new tab.).
+This benefit is especially pronounced when hiking with a heavy pack or with increased body weight downhill, as the poles do more of the work (source).
+It should be noted however, that although hiking poles lessen forces on your lower body, they have been found to increase forces on your upper body and cardiovascular system (source).

 When to Use Walking Sticks for Hiking